neeraj-singh-kapkoti/Hospital-Project/nodes/notes.md

 Middleware in Express.js are functions that have access to the request and response objects in an HTTP application's request-response cycle.
 They can perform tasks such as executing code, modifying request and response objects, and terminating the request-response cycle.

+- Executing any code.
+- Making changes to the request and response objects.
+- Ending the request-response cycle.
+- Calling the next middleware function in the stack.
 ## Middleware Functions

 - express.static